-Start Arranger playback (don't forget to select the desired pattern), then press the SOLO field of the Style part you want to listen to in isolation.
+• Start Arranger playback (don't forget to select the desired pattern), then press the SOLO field of the Style part you want to listen to in isolation.

 Only one Style part can be soloed.
 Pressing another SOLO field causes the corresponding part to be played back in isolation.
 This setting cannot be saved: it is merely meant to help you find the part whose volume you want to change or that you want to switch off (see below).

-Note: If the Solo function is on while you save a User Program, all tracks except the soloed one are swithed off, so that only the soloed track will be audible when you recall the User Program.
+Note: If the Solo function is on while you save a User Program, all tracks except the soloed one will be set to off, so that only the soloed track will be audible when you recall the User Program.

-- Use the knob icons and the DATA/ENTRY dial, the DEC/[INC buttons, or the on-screen numeric pad (press the DATA/ENTRY dial) to set the volume of the Style parts.
+- Use the assignable sliders below the display to set the volume of the Style parts.
 See "Arranger parts" on p.
-60 for a description of the Style parts. - Use the ON/OFF fields to mute Style parts you do not need.
+78 for a description of the Style parts. - Use the ON/OFF fields to mute Style parts you do not need

 These settings can saved to a User Program (see p.
-88).
-You can press the STVLE MAKEUP TOOLS field t
+116).

-• You can press the STYLE MAKEUP TOOLS field to jump to the MAKEUP TOOLS mixer.
-The parameters there provide more detailed Style mixing functions (see p.
-102).
+Note: You can also use the MAKEUP TOOLS parameter for more detailed Style mixing functions (see p.
+130).